pytest-dev/pytest-mock/README.rst

         UnixFS.cp('src', 'dst')
         # ...

-Even when you prefer to access the mocks using the original references.
-Besides don't mixing nicely with other fixtures (although it works), you can't easily undo the mocking if you follow this approach.
+But this poses a few disadvantages:

+- test functions must receive the mock objects as parameter, even if you don't plan to access them directly; also, order depends on the order of the decorated ``patch`` functions;
+- receiving the mocks as parameters doesn't mix nicely with pytest's approach of naming fixtures as parameters, or ``pytest.mark.parametrize``;
+- you can't easily undo the mocking during the test execution;